 Country Answer

-Argentina Not that we are aware.
+Argentina Not that we are aware of.

 Brazil Not that we are aware of.

 Chile Not yet, but we expect insurance claims to be filed in the coming weeks/months.
 No.

 Colombia We are not aware of any insurance product within the Colombian market providing business interruption coverage due to pandemics.
 Consequently, no breakdowns between local insurers and reinsurers shall arise from this matter.

 Costa Rica We are aware of some insurance claims being filed (e.g., business interruption); however, no tension or potential breakdown in the honoring of claims has been reported.

 Ecuador Not for the moment.

+El Salvador At the moment, we are not aware of any.

+Guatemala No.

+Honduras We are aware of some insurance claims being filed (e.g., business interruption); however, no tension or potential breakdown in the honoring of claims has been reported.

 Mexico Not yet.

 Peru Not yet.

 Spain Clients are reviewing their insurance policies to check if their losses due to COVID-19 can be covered by insurance, but we are not seeing significant claims yet.
 No.

-Venezuela Not that we are aware of.